ruedoux/nerdctl-install/README.md

 # nerdctl-install

-Script that automates installing nerdctl.
+Script that automates installing latest version of nerdctl, containerd and runc.

+`!Incompatible with docker!` - It overwites runc and containerd so stuff might break, will try and fix this in the future if possible.

+Tested on debian

 ## Usage: